Fifth Column (intelligence operation): The operation

 While looking for a spy ring at the British branch of the Siemens company in 1941, Roberts had come into contact with a British fascist, Marita Perigoe.
-Although MI5 believed Perigoe to be of "mixed Swedish and German origin", she was actually the London-born daughter of the Australian composer May Brahe.
+While MI5 believed Perigoe to be of "mixed Swedish and German origin", she was actually the London-born daughter of Australian parents; her mother was a songwriter and composer, May Brahe.
 Perigoe was determined to help Germany win the war.
 At the start of 1942, Rothschild proposed that she should instead be put to work for MI5.

 Roberts, working under the alias "Jack King", told Perigoe that he was the Gestapo's agent in London, with instructions to find people who would be willing to help Germany in the event of invasion.
 Perigoe agreed to help and began bringing in recruits including her friend Eileen Gleave and a former fascist acquaintance Hans Kohout.
 The intention was that this would be a passive operation, but the recruits wanted to be put to work, either as sabotage agents or spies.
 MI5 decided the safest thing to do would be to allow them to gather intelligence.
 Kohout in particular was a prolific gatherer of intelligence: he brought in the specifications of the new Mosquito bomber, clues to night-vision technology and details of "Window".
 Other recruits supplied information on fellow fascists and Nazi sympathizers.

 The group met in a flat at 499 Park West, which had been bugged by MI5.
 By the end of the war, Roberts was estimated to be directly or indirectly in contact with 500 fascists.

 The operation was opposed by some within MI5, who argued that Roberts was effectively an agent provocateur.
 But Guy Liddell, director of counter-espionage, defended it: "In a very mild sense it is, but in the absence of other methods, I do think it is desirable to ascertain something about evilly intentioned persons."